-This piece stems from stories based in Celtic mythology and tells one part of the life of a main character, Aengus.
+This piece stems from stories based on Celtic mythology and tells one part of the life of the main character, Aengus.

 While his back is turned the trout turns into a “glittering girl” who says his name and then flees into the woods, disappearing.
 She was utterly beautiful with “apple blossoms” in her hair.

 From that point in his life, he wandered the world looking for her.
 Even now, as he tells his story in his old age he still intends to find her, kiss her, and take her hand.
 They will remain together for the rest of time if only he could come upon her once more.